remimimimimi/ghaf-not/README.md

   collection of Linux kernel modules.
 - There is also a `dhcpHook` script (which is emtpty).

-nixpkgs code to create the initrd is at pkgs/build-support/kernel/make-initrd.nix and pkgs/build-support/kernel/make-initrd.sh
+The nixpkgs code to create the initrd is at `pkgs/build-support/kernel/make-initrd.nix` and `pkgs/build-support/kernel/make-initrd.sh`.

+The nixpkgs code to create the collection of modules is at `pkgs/build-support/kernel/modules-closure.nix` and `pkgs/build-support/kernel/modules-closure.sh`.

 ## rootfs